Performing a Genome Scan

 Interactive Genome Scan

-Above, we mapped insulin levels using sex as an additive covariate and searched for loci where both sexes had the same effect.
+Above, we mapped insulin levels using sex as an additive covariate and searched for loci where both sexes had the same QTL effect.
 But what if the two sexes have different effects?
-The we would like to map in a way that allows each sex to have different effects.
-We do this using an interactive genome scan.
+You might think that we could map each sex separately.
+But this approach reduces your sample size, and hence statistical power, in each sex.
+A better way is to use all of the data and map with sex as an additive and an interactive covariate.
+Mapping with an interactive covariate allows each sex to have different effects.
+We do this by including sex as an interactive covariate in the genome scan.

-You should always include the interactive covariates as additive covariates as well.
-In this case, we only have sex as a covariate, so we can use the additive covariate matrix.
+You should always include an interactive covariate as an additive covariate as well.
+In this case, we only have sex as a covariate, so we can use the additive covariate matrix for the interactive covariate.
 For clarity, we will make a copy and name it for the interactive covariates.

 R